 And HOLY SHIT did this book ever go there.
 Chevy Stevens doesn’t mess around.
-She’s going to rip your heart into pieces.
-She’s going to tape your eyelids open so you have to deal with the kind of fictional-reality that causes physical emotional reactions.
+She’s going to rip your heart into pieces and she’s going to tape your eyelids open so you have to deal with the kind of fictional-reality that causes physical emotional reactions.

-And I’m not going to lie, it’s going to hurt a little.
-But it hurts soooooo gooooooood.
+I’m not going to lie, it’s going to hurt a little.
+But it hurts so so good.